gdenes355/python-frontend/README.md

 Your site is ready to run even if you don't have access to the internet.\
 For ease of use, on Windows you can just launch `portable/PythonSponge.bat` which makes use of [civetweb](https://github.com/civetweb/civetweb) to host the site locally.

+#### `npm run build-standalone-with-wheels`

+The standalone build only contains core Python packages.
+If you want to ship custom wheels in the bundle, then this command will fetch the appropriate wheels from cdn at build time.
+The list of packages are defined in `vite.config.ts` (with transitive closure downloading all dependencies recursively)

 #### `npx vite-bundle-analyzer`